-Cisco documentation and additional literature are available in a Cisco Documentation CD-ROM package, which may have shipped with your product.
-The Documentation CD-ROM is updated regularly and may be more current than printed documentation.
-The CD-ROM package is available as a single unit or through an annual or quarterly subscription.
+Cisco documentation and additional literature are available in a CD-ROM package that ships with your product.
+The Documentation CD-ROM is updated monthly and may be more current than printed documentation.
+The CD-ROM package is available as a single unit or as an annual subscription.